-Well, the great news is that the very best place to get started in your new career is right in your current job!
+Once you have training, the even better news is the very best place to get started in your new career is right in your current job!

 You know that as you dip your metaphorical toe into the copywriting waters that you’ll need to have a portfolio to show off your skills.
 (This is actually where most people start to panic and give up.
 “I don’t have a portfolio!
 I can’t do this!”)
 But the best way to start building your portfolio is in the job you’re already in.